vidpal/rrttb/README.rst

 Measure influence in relation to each other using proportions:

-person a total score -> 5.0
+| person a total score -> 5.0
-person b total score -> x
+| person b total score -> x
-x = (person b * 5.0) / person a
+| x = (person b * 5.0) / person a

 On one side there are words used by influencers.
-One the other is mutable set of words in file content_config.json and other words pulled from Corpora project https://github.com/dariusk/corpora.
+On the other is mutable set of words in file content_config.json and other words pulled from Corpora project https://github.com/dariusk/corpora.
-In order two get greater number of matches from the two sets I parse latest 100 (hardcoded) statuses from each influencer.
+In order to get greater number of matches from the two sets I parse latest 100 (number hardcoded) statuses from each influencer.